 \section{Conclusion}

-The starting premise of this work was simple: language models sometimes fail on tasks they appear to know how to do.
-Our experiments suggest this gap is not always about missing knowledge.
-In a number of cases, the relevant circuits seem to be present but insufficiently activated, and scaling their outputs at inference time is enough to shift the outcome.
-That is a different kind of problem than it first appears, and it calls for a different kind of solution.
+The starting point of this work was a simple observation: language models sometimes fail at tasks they appear to know how to do.
+Our experiments suggest this gap is often not about missing knowledge.
+In a number of cases, the relevant circuits are present but insufficiently activated, and scaling their outputs at inference time is enough to shift the outcome.
+SNA addresses this through a parameter-free, single-pass, fully reversible intervention.

-SNA is one attempt at that.
-Running 24,192 experiments across GPT-2 Small and Medium, the clearest finding was that baseline confidence predicts SNA effectiveness more reliably than task type does.
-Low-confidence tasks responded well.
-High-confidence tasks mostly did not.
-The Three-Zone Saturation Model organises this into a practical framework, though the zone boundaries are approximations tied to these specific models and tasks; they should not be imported directly into other settings without recalibration.

-The layer specialisation results are harder to summarise cleanly.
-Layer 8 kept appearing in arithmetic settings, and higher layers in semantic and syntactic ones, but the assignments were not perfectly stable across every run.
-The cross-task interference experiments added another wrinkle: amplifying one type of circuit can suppress another, and the direction of that interference is not symmetric.
-These findings complicate any simple picture of transformer circuits as independent modules.

-The sentiment classification experiments extended the framework to a discriminative setting, with broadly similar results.
-Low-confidence predictions improved substantially; confident ones were unaffected.
-Whether this means the underlying mechanism generalises, or whether SST-2 just happens to fit the same pattern, is not something we can resolve from these results alone.

-Practically speaking, measuring baseline confidence before applying SNA seems like a reasonable first step.
-It is a cheap signal that gives a rough indication of whether amplification is likely to help.
-The specific thresholds will vary by model and domain, so treating them as fixed cutoffs would be a mistake.

-What these results do not resolve is the harder question of how to tell, before running any experiments, whether a capability is genuinely absent or just weakly expressed.
-That distinction is where the real difficulty lies, and it remains open.
-But the fact that it is sometimes tractable, and that a simple confidence measure can approximate it, seems worth building on.